Wood decks present a particularly demanding surface for painting or staining. The floor area, being horizontal facing up, subjects the coating to:

 - High incidence of UV light from sunshine

 - Stress from standing water, snow, wet leaves, etc.

 - Wear from foot traffic, furniture, pets, etc.

 Surface Preparation Steps

-- Diamond Vogel would recommend applying one or two coats of Diamond Vogel's Grain Stain Semi-Transparent Stain or Grain Stain Transparent Decking Stain.
+Diamond Vogel recommends applying one or two coats of Diamond Vogel’s Grain Stain Semi-Transparent Stain or Grain Stain Transparent Deck Stain.
 Two coats would be recommended for maximum durability.
 When applying two coats, apply them wet on wet (applying the second coat before the first coat is fully dry).
 Apply enough material that will soak into the surface eliminating excess material sitting on the surface of the wood.

 Stains will typically need to be redone every two to three years depending on color and exposure to UV rays.